Last updated: March 5, 2018

 (a) Information you provide when you use our website www.paymentscompliance.com (the “website”).
 This includes information provided by you at the time you place an order for any of our products or services.
 We may also ask you for information if you report a problem with our website.

-(b) If you contact is by telephone or in writing, we may keep a copy of that correspondence or communication.
+(b) If you contact us by email, through our contact form, by telephone or in writing, We may keep a copy of that correspondence or communication.

 (c) Details of any transactions you carry out with us through the website or by any other means, including those contained in an order form, and of fulfilment of your orders.